George Baxter's Regional Travelling Sales 1860 - 1863

-Above - part of Baxter's advertising poster for his sale at the Onslow Lecture Hall in Brompton that took place February 1863 and to the left an advertising card, possibly for use at or near the hall featuring Baxter's 'Hollyhocks' and Baxter's text from the poster (as above) for the venue, in this case Royal Albert Rooms in Bristol for the sale that took place May 1861 - both are very rare items and will be reviewed in more detail soon
+Above - part of Baxter's advertising poster for his sale at the Onslow Lecture Hall in Brompton that took place February 1863 and to the left an advertising card, possibly for use at or near the hall featuring Baxter's 'Hollyhocks' and Baxter's text from the poster (as above) for the venue, in this case Royal Albert Rooms in Bristol for the sale that took place May 1861 - both are very rare items.

 Some prints appear on the list that technically hadn’t been printed for a number of years.
 The Reception and Massacre of Williams is Lot no 120 but only 10 pairs had appeared in the 1860 auction stating “a few copies discovered in stock”.
 Lot 151 was Baptism in Jamaica and Lot 99 and 100 were The Coronation and The Opening of Parliament both in sepia, no copies of these three prints were included in the 1860 auction.
 They were all too important to be listed in the 1860 auction in a mass Lot and described just as ‘and others’.
-I have reviewed the Onslow Lecture Hall poster in more detail with images, and hopefully I have found some answers, which will be included in the next newsletter.
+I have reviewed the Onslow Lecture Hall poster in more detail with images, and hopefully I have found some answers, this can be read in detail HERE.

 Below I note transcripts of advertisements from the forty one sales found to date.
 Some are noted in full but as most follow a similar format the majority just note the basic details.
 Most of these advertisements are courtesy of www.britishnewspaperarchive.co.uk I have illustrated some sample advertisements but if anyone would like to see any I haven't shown, please feel free to contact me.